Shubhanflash22/ECE-271A-Statistical-Learning-1/README.md

-# ECE-271A-Statistical-Learing-1
+# ECE 271A: Statistical Learning & Pattern Recognition 🐆📊
-A machine learning project that predicts the physical activity of smartwatch users based on sensor data.
-This project demonstrates data aggregation, preprocessing, and predictive modeling for real-world activity recognition.
+A comprehensive implementation of statistical learning methods for image classification and pattern recognition.
+This project demonstrates Bayesian classification, Gaussian mixture models, and advanced machine learning techniques applied to cheetah vs. grass segmentation using DCT features.

 ## Table of Contents